 Jackie Daly and Matt Cranitch are two of the foremost interpreters of Irish traditional music.

-As from 1st November 2019, I am pleased to be acting as UK agent for Jackie Daly and Matt Cranitch and look forward to bringing them to more British audiences.
-We now have some dates confirmed for 2020, with more to be announced in the Spring.
+As from 1st November 2019, I became the UK agent for Jackie Daly and Matt Cranitch and looked forward to bringing them to more British audiences.
+We had some great events confirmed for 2020, which I hope can be transferred to 2021.

 UK tour dates – confirmed so far: